 The start of Autumn

 At the start of Autumn your pond plants will start to collapse.
-Summer has been and gone so quickly!
+Did we actually have a Summer this year?

 • Waterlily leaves begin to turn brown - remove them from the pond so that they do not sink to the bottom and rot under water over Winter.